You know, people ask me all the time a lot of things because I'm, well, I'm one of the world's foremost experts.

 Let me ask you a question to explain that.

-Any Republicans besides Trump who are out slamming the policies of this administration.
+Can you name for me any Republicans besides Trump who are out slamming the policies of this administration?

-I'm talking about in this specific instance.
+I'm talking about in this specific instance, Trump is out there saying we've got to get ISIS.

-Trump is out there saying we got to get ISIS, we gotta find them, take them out, and I'll do it.
+We've got to find them, take them out, and I'll do it.

 I started.

-I'm the guy that said take out the oil fields because that's where they're getting their money and so forth.
+I'm the guy that said, take out the oil fields because that's where they're getting their money and so forth.

 I wouldn't be a lone voice ripping into this Obama speech is the point.

-Now the only thing that's happening in that regard is the following.
+Now, the only thing that's happening in that regard is the following.

-We can vet these Syrian refugees is not a problem whatsoever.
+We can vet these Syrian refugees.

 Michael McCall, who is Homeland Security Committee in the House, has just sent Obama a letter.